Public support schemes for small and medium-sized businesses

-- Size: the maximum value of facilities that will be backed under the scheme is £5 million (originally it was announced to be £1.2 million).
+- Size: the maximum value of facilities that will be backed under the scheme is £5 million.
 The government will provide the lender with a guarantee of 80% of the outstanding facility balance (subject to an overall cap per lender/portfolio).
 However, the borrower will, at all points, remain 100% liable for the repayment of the debt.

 - Fees and interest payments: SMEs will not be required to pay any fee to access the CBILS but the lenders will pay a fee to access the scheme.
-The government will also cover any lender levied fees (such as arrangement fees or early repayment charges) as well as the interest for the first 12 months.
+The lenders’ guidance provides detail on how that fee is calculated and the calculation broadly depends on factors such as the term of the loan and the type of counterparty.
+The government will also cover any lender levied fees (such as arrangement fees or early repayment charges) as well as the interest for the first 12 months subject to a cap.
+These payments will be covered by the Business Interruption Payment (BIP), which is a payment separate to pay-outs under the guarantee.
+Lenders can invoice the BBB on a quarterly basis to receive payment under the BIP.
 In addition, some lenders have indicated that they will not charge arrangement fees or early repayment charges to SMEs borrowing under the scheme.

 - SMEs from all sectors may apply, subject to certain exceptions: